 6. Offer bonding opportunities

 Social distancing doesn’t mean social isolation.
 Since in-person get-togethers for most companies are currently not an option, find other ways to have your distributed team bond outside of your regular team meetings.
-Employees can establish work-appropriate social media pages, book clubs and private chat groups where they can play games, have light-hearted conversations about their work and personal lives, post pictures of their families or pets and share personal success stories.
+Employees can establish work-appropriate social media pages, book clubs and private chat groups where they can play virtual team building activities, have light-hearted conversations about their work and personal lives, post pictures of their families or pets and share personal success stories.
 Some companies are even hosting regular virtual happy hours to let employees casually interact and catch up through video conferencing while working remotely.

-Sheel Gupta, Chief Growth Officer at Humble Dot, shared on Quora how she keeps her remote team engaged, “One of the most common challenges to remote work is that team members feel lonely and disconnected.
+Sheel Gupta, Chief Growth Officer at Humble Dot, shared on Quora how she keeps her remote workforce engaged, “One of the most common challenges to remote work is that team members feel lonely and disconnected.
 Being remote means your team is less likely to have spontaneous conversations and non-work related activities.
 I encourage remote teams to bring in-office traditions into their remote work style.
 For example, my team has biweekly game nights and during our remote experiment, we held a virtual game night.”

 Managing a fully remote team can be challenging, especially in the current environment of uncertainty surrounding the coronavirus.
 But with the right processes and communication tools, you can create an engaging and productive environment that reaches beyond physical limitations.
 Hosting regular team and 1:1 video meetings will help your team stay connected and keep projects on track.
 The face-to-face interaction adds a human element to the conversation and helps coworkers connect on a deeper level.
 When employees feel like they are part of a team and are invested in the team’s goals and mission, they tend to be more engaged with their coworkers and take pride in their work, even during this time of apprehension and uncertainty.
+If you want to hear more good news, check out our coronavirus positive stories!